 Traditionally the limitation of architecture licenses has been both the cash cost of the license and the engineering resources (cost) required to take advantage of it.
 Codasip and Studio now make that far easier and hence more affordable with a complete end-to-end architecture customization solution.
 This dramatically changes the cost equation both of the architecture license fee and the engineering resources required.

 Codasip offers the best of both worlds: a portfolio of high-quality standard cores that are a good fit for standard applications, with full verification and support.
-Or you can upgrade to a cost-effective architecture license, freely customize the core in an easy-to-use environment and have a unique product for your unique needs.
+Or you can upgrade to a cost-effective architecture license, and benefit from custom compute: Architecture optimization, hardware/software co-design, and domain-specific acceleration.
+Doing so, enables you to freely customize the core in an easy-to-use environment and have a unique product for your unique needs.